Bible translations into the languages of China: Lahu

 The complete Bible was first published in Lahu in 1989.

 Lisu

 Lisu is part of the Tibeto-Burman family.
-Samuel Pollard and James O. Fraser prepared simple Christian literature while they were in the first stages of learning the Miao and Lisu languages, later moving on to translating the New Testament.
+Samuel Pollard and James O. Fraser prepared simple Christian literature while they were in the first stages of learning the Miao and Lisu languages.
+Upon the creation of the Fraser (Old Lisu) script in 1915, Fraser started work on translating the Bible.

-In the Central Lisu dialect, Fraser, after creating the Fraser alphabet, first worked on Mark and John.
+In the Central Lisu dialect, Fraser first worked on Mark and John, publishing them in the 1920s.
 He then handed on the translation task to Allyn Cooke and his wife, Leila, coming back to help the team with revision in the mid 1930s.
 Isobel Miller Kuhn also worked on the translation.
 The New Testament was finished in 1938, and the complete Bible in 1968.

+The Trinitarian Bible Society completed a translation in 1980, with some light revisions having been made in the later part of that decade.
+An annotated Bible in Lisu was completed in 2013 from the United Bible Societies.

 Eastern Lisu/Lipo

-The New Testament in Eastern Lisu, translated by George E. Metcalf, was first published in 1951 in Hong Kong, however no copies ever got back to Yunnan.
-The Old Testament in Eastern Lisu is not yet fully translated.